Advanced Search

 • Available Online: 2026-04-30

-• Objective Tactile perception is essential for robots to understand object properties and enable dexterous interactions.
-However, tactile data acquisition is costly and difficult to scale, limiting the applicability of conventional supervised learning in open-world scenarios.
-Zero-shot learning (ZSL) offers a promising solution by transferring knowledge from seen to unseen categories via semantic representations.
-However, existing tactile ZSL methods either rely on auxiliary visual information or depend on manually designed attributes, which are often subjective and lack generalization.
-Meanwhile, event-based tactile sensors produce sparse, asynchronous spiking signals with rich spatiotemporal dynamics, posing additional challenges for semantic modeling.
-Consequently, systematic studies on zero-shot recognition of such data remain limited.
-To address these issues, we propose a zero-shot object recognition framework for event-based spiking tactile perception, aiming to bridge low-level tactile dynamics with high-level semantics in a scalable manner.
-Methods The proposed framework consists of three key components (Fig. 1): spiking tactile feature extraction, semantic prototype construction, and cross-modal tactile–semantic alignment.
-First, a biomimetic spiking graph neural network is employed to model raw event-based tactile signals.
-By integrating leaky integrate-and-fire (LIF) neurons with graph-based message passing, the model captures both temporal firing dynamics and spatial relationships among tactile sensing units, producing discriminative and biologically interpretable high-level tactile embeddings.
-Second, instead of relying on manually annotated attributes, large language models (LLMs) are introduced to generate structured, fine-grained, and extensible tactile attribute descriptions for each object category.
-These textual descriptions are further encoded into continuous semantic vectors, forming class-level semantic prototypes with consistent dimensionality across categories.
-This strategy enables flexible semantic expansion and avoids the labor-intensive process of attribute engineering.
-Third, a bidirectional tactile–semantic alignment mechanism is designed to enhance generalization to unseen categories.
-Specifically, a forward mapping projects tactile embeddings into the semantic space for classification, while a reverse mapping reconstructs tactile features from semantic representations.
-A cycle-consistency constraint is imposed between the two mappings to enforce structural coherence and semantic stability across modalities.
-The overall framework is trained on seen categories only, and zero-shot inference is performed by matching tactile embeddings of unseen samples with their corresponding semantic prototypes in the shared embedding space.
-Results and Discussions The proposed method is evaluated under a strict zero-shot setting on event-based spiking tactile datasets with disjoint seen and unseen sets.
-Performance is assessed using mean class accuracy, Top-k accuracy, and semantic alignment score.
-The framework consistently outperforms state-of-the-art tactile ZSL baselines across all metrics.
-Ablation studies validate each component: removing the spiking graph neural network leads to notable performance degradation, confirming the importance of explicitly modeling spatiotemporal tactile dynamics; replacing LLM-generated semantics with manually defined attributes reduces generalization, highlighting the advantage of structured and semantically rich language-driven representations. t-SNE visualization shows that cycle-consistent alignment produces more compact intra-class clusters and clearer inter-class boundaries for unseen categories.
-The bidirectional alignment mechanism also improves semantic stability and reduces projection bias.
-These results indicate that combining biologically inspired spiking models with language-extended semantics offers a robust solution for open-set tactile perception.
-Conclusions This paper presents a novel zero-shot object recognition framework for spiking tactile perception by integrating spiking graph neural networks with semantic representations.
-The proposed method addresses the limitations of existing tactile ZSL approaches by avoiding reliance on visual data and manual attribute design, while effectively modeling the spatiotemporal dynamics of spiking tactile signals.
-Experimental results demonstrate superior performance under strict zero-shot settings, confirming the effectiveness and robustness of the proposed approach.
-This work provides a strong baseline for zero-shot spiking tactile recognition and provides a principled pathway toward open-world tactile cognition in robotic systems.
-Future work will explore multimodal extensions and real-world robotic deployment under noisy and dynamic sensing conditions.
+• Objective Tactile perception enables robots to understand object properties and perform dexterous interactions.
+However, tactile data are costly to collect and difficult to scale, which limits conventional supervised learning in open-world scenarios.
+Zero-Shot Learning (ZSL) provides a promising solution by transferring knowledge from seen to unseen categories through semantic representations.
+Existing tactile ZSL methods either rely on auxiliary visual information or use manually designed attributes, which are often subjective and limited in generalization.
+Event-based spiking tactile signals are sparse and asynchronous, with rich spatiotemporal dynamics.
+These properties make semantic modeling more challenging.
+Systematic studies on zero-shot recognition for such data remain limited.
+To address these issues, this paper proposes a zero-shot object recognition framework for spiking tactile perception.
+The framework aims to bridge low-level tactile dynamics and high-level semantics in a scalable manner.
+Methods The proposed framework consists of three components (Fig. 1): spiking tactile feature extraction, semantic prototype construction, and cross-modal tactile–semantic alignment.
+First, a biomimetic Spiking Graph Neural Network (SGNN) is used to model raw event-based spiking tactile signals.
+By integrating Leaky Integrate-and-Fire (LIF) neurons with graph-based message passing, the SGNN captures temporal firing dynamics and spatial relationships among tactile sensing units.
+It then generates discriminative and biologically interpretable high-level tactile embeddings.
+Second, instead of using manually annotated attributes, a Large Language Model (LLM) is used to generate structured, fine-grained, and extensible tactile attribute descriptions for each object category.
+These textual descriptions are encoded as continuous semantic vectors to form class-level semantic prototypes with consistent dimensionality across categories.
+This strategy supports flexible semantic expansion and avoids labor-intensive attribute engineering.
+Third, a bidirectional tactile–semantic alignment mechanism is designed to improve generalization to unseen categories.
+A forward mapping projects tactile embeddings into the semantic space for classification, whereas a reverse mapping reconstructs tactile features from semantic representations.
+A cycle-consistency constraint is imposed between the two mappings to preserve structural coherence and semantic stability across modalities.
+The overall framework is trained only on seen categories.
+During zero-shot inference, tactile embeddings of unseen samples are matched with their corresponding semantic prototypes in the shared embedding space.
+Results and Discussions The proposed method is evaluated on the Ev-Object event-based tactile dataset under a strict zero-shot setting, with disjoint seen and unseen category sets.
+Performance is assessed using Mean Class Accuracy (MCA), Top-k accuracy, and the Semantic Alignment Score (SAS).
+The proposed framework consistently outperforms representative tactile ZSL baselines across all metrics.
+It achieves an MCA of 73.48%, a Top-1 accuracy of 62.68%, and a Top-2 accuracy of 88.75%.
+Ablation studies show that removing the LLM semantic module, bidirectional mapping, or cycle-consistency constraint reduces recognition performance and semantic alignment quality.
+Removing the LLM semantic module causes a substantial decrease in MCA, which confirms the role of structured LLM-generated tactile semantics in knowledge transfer.
+Removing the bidirectional mapping or the cycle-consistency constraint also reduces performance, indicating that both components help maintain stable cross-modal alignment.
+The t-SNE visualization further shows that cycle-consistent alignment yields more compact intra-class clusters and clearer inter-class separation for unseen categories.
+Semantic prototypes are also better located near the centers of tactile feature clusters.
+These results indicate that combining biologically inspired spiking models with LLM-generated tactile semantics provides an effective solution for open-world tactile perception.
+Conclusions This paper presents a zero-shot object recognition framework for spiking tactile perception by integrating SGNN-based tactile representation with semantic prototypes.
+The proposed method addresses key limitations of existing tactile ZSL approaches by avoiding visual data and manual attribute design while effectively modeling the spatiotemporal dynamics of event-based spiking tactile signals.
+Experimental results under strict zero-shot settings confirm the effectiveness and robustness of the proposed framework.
+This work provides a strong baseline for zero-shot spiking tactile recognition and offers a principled path toward open-world tactile cognition in robotic systems.
+Future work will explore generalized zero-shot tactile perception, multimodal extensions, and real-world robotic deployment under noisy and dynamic sensing conditions.

 • loading